chasedehan/BoostARoota/README.md

    * t-SNE - Has shown some promise in high-dimensional data
  * Algorithm is a single pass through 10 iterations
    * This needs to be more flexible and have more iterations to reduce dimensions further than it currently is.
+   * Haven't been able to work out a solid stopping criteria yet.
+ * Expand compute to handle larger datasets (if user has the hardware)
+   * Run on PySpark: make it easy enough that can just pass in SparkContext - will require some refactoring
+   * Run XGBoost on GPU - although may run into memory issues with the shadow features.